 The 2024 Credit Agreement includes customary events of default, and customary rights and remedies upon the occurrence of any event of default thereunder, including rights to accelerate the loans, terminate the commitments thereunder and realize upon the collateral securing the obligations under the 2024 Credit Agreement.
-The 2024 Credit Agreement calls for customary scheduled loan amortization payments of 0.25% of the initial principal balance payable quarterly (i.e. 1% in aggregate per year) as well as a provision that requires the Company to prepay the 2024 Term Loan B Facility based on an annual calculation of cumulative free cash flow ("Excess Cash Flow") generated as defined by the company as defined within the terms of the 2024 Credit Agreement.
-The Company was not required to make any such mandatory prepayment required by the Excess Cash Flow provision for the period ended September 30, 2023.
-In addition, the Term Loan B Facility will mature in the event that any portion of the Convertible Senior Notes remains outstanding 91 days prior to the maturity date of the Convertible Senior Notes.
+The 2024 Credit Agreement calls for customary scheduled loan amortization payments of 0.25% of the initial principal balance payable quarterly (i.e. 1% in aggregate per year) as well as a provision that requires the Company to prepay the 2024 Term Loan B Facility based on an annual calculation of free cash flow ("Excess Cash Flow") as defined by the 2024 Credit Agreement.
+The Company was not required to make any such mandatory prepayment required by the Excess Cash Flow provision for the period ended March 31, 2024 June 30, 2024.